Numie/ReactiveRecord/readme.md

 All of them accept the `:message` option, which defines what message should be added to the `errors` collection if it fails.
 There is a default error message for each one of the validation helpers.
 These messages are used when the :message option isn't specified.

+Additionally, all but `presence` accept the `:allow_nil` option.
+When set to `true`, it allows `nil` values to be accepted regardless of other conditions.

 ### Presence

 This helper validates that the specified attributes are not empty.
 It uses the `blank?` method to check if the value is either nil or a blank string.